 Bright Sun Craft to Make with Preschoolers

 A sun craft is a fun way for kids to welcome spring and summer.
-This painting activity uses corrugated cardboard and wood sticks to make a bright morning sun that will help you rise-and-shine with a smile!
+This painting activity uses corrugated cardboard and craft sticks to make a bright morning sun that will help you rise-and-shine with a smile!

-Cardboard sun craft for preschoolers
+easy sun craft for summer theme

 This post contains affiliate links.
 See our full disclosure